Specialist Palliative Care

 Bereavement Support Staff and Counselling offer counselling and help people deal with loss and grief in their own way.

-Referrals to the Community Palliative Care Service are assessed by the intake unit at Calvary Health Care Kogarah.
+Referrals to the Community Palliative Care Service are assessed and triaged by nurse specialists.

 The initial assessment may occur at home or in one of our Palliative Care Clinics.
-If patients are too unwell to travel to the clinic then a specialist Community Nurse will visit the patient at home.
+If patients are too unwell to travel to the clinic then a specialist Palliative Care Nurse will visit the patient at home.

-The Community Palliative Care Team consists of nurses, physiotherapists, medical specialists, social workers, occupational therapists, pastoral care workers and volunteers
+The Community Palliative Care Team is multi-disciplinary and consists of nurses, physiotherapists, medical specialists, social workers, occupational therapists, pastoral care workers and volunteers